📅 Submission Deadlines

 Campus Access

-The campus-access option allows your ETD to be accessed only by the WVU community via the Research Repository @ WVU login and by external users through Interlibrary Loan (ILL) requests.
+The campus-access option limits access to your ETD to the WVU community through the Research Repository @ WVU login.
+External users may request access through Interlibrary Loan (ILL).

-Campus-only access cannot be used as a substitute for obtaining proper copyright permissions, as theses and dissertations are intended to serve as public records of examination.
+Campus-only access may not be used as a substitute for obtaining necessary copyright permissions.
+Theses and dissertations are intended to serve as public records of examination, and students are responsible for securing any required permissions for copyrighted materials.

 During submission, campus-access options are listed under Document Type: